Table of Contents

 The Cost of Inaccurate Captions

-Other than the inaccessibility of inaccurate captions, there are many reasons why caption quality matters.
+Other than the inaccessibility of inaccurate captions, there are many reasons why closed caption quality matters.

 Inaccurate captions can have detrimental effects on your viewers and on your brand.

 1. Inaccurate captions mean more work for you.